hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 page](https://wiki.archlinux.org/index.php/Dm-crypt/Specialties#Discard.2FTRIM_support_for_solid_state_drives_.28SSD.29)
 for more info.

-- make sure it\'s brand-new (or barely used).
+- make sure it's brand-new (or barely used).
 Or, otherwise, be sure that it never previously contained plaintext copies of your data.

 - make sure to read [this